Udemy Alternatives

 Skillshare top Udemy alternative

-And to prove the point, Skillshare has become an education giant, offering over 40,000 courses to its 12+ million users.
+Skillshare has become an education giant, offering over 40,000 courses to its 13+ million users, proving that learning can be accessible to anyone, anywhere, and at any age.

-Skillshare works on a subscription only model.
-There is a monthly ($32 a month) or annual plan ($14 per month billed annually).
-Both give you access to the full Skillshare catalogue.
+Skillshare works on a subscription-only model.
+There is a monthly plan (currently $16.99 per month) or an annual plan (currently $99 per year, which equates to $8.25 per month).
+Both plans give you access to the full Skillshare catalogue.

 Skillshare pros